NETivism/netiCRM/INSTALL.md

 cd drupal/
 git checkout 7.x-master
 ```
 6\.
 Go to the modules configuration page.
-You should see NetiCRM is available.
+You should see CiviCRM module is available.
 Enable it and Press "Submit" button.

 7\.
 Complete!!